DanielHebenstreit/smarter-mobilty-data-challenge/README.md

 ## Final Note

-Due to a bug in the code, we have unfortunately uploaded a unscaled solution as our final submission (i.e., the sum of the targets in each row is not necessarily 3).
+Due to a bug in the code, we have unfortunately uploaded an unrounded and unscaled solution as our final submission.
 This has been fixed in this notebook, which is why you will see a difference in the solution file uploaded and the one produced by this notebook.